How to Shoot a Bow from Start to Finish

 Next, you’ll need to know how to aim a bow with sight pins since virtually all compound bows use them.
 Most typically come with a three pin sight, and each pin represents a different distance.
 For example, the closest distance pin (e.g., 10 yards) could be green, the middle (e.g., 20 yards) could be yellow, and the furthest (e.g., 30 yards) could be red.
 This will help you keep track of them in the field.
 Your top pin will be the closest range and your bottom pin will be the furthest range.

 Once your bow is drawn, look through the peep sight (located on the bow string) at the pin sights (located on the riser).
 Try to keep the pin in the center of the peep sight and line these up on your target.
 If you need to know how to sight in a bow, it’s a little counter-intuitive.
-When your arrow hits low, move your chosen sight pin up, and vice versa for high arrows.
+When your arrow hits low, move your chosen sight pin down, and vice versa for high arrows.
 And if they hit right of your target, you need to move your pin to the right, and vice versa for left shots.

 How to Shoot a Compound Bow